cribster-systems/images-service/README.md

 After implementing AWS Elastic Load Balancer with 10 EC2 instances, with one instance of Redis server and one instance of MongoDB server:
 <p>Peak RPS: 329</p>
-As I expected, I saw almost a three-fold improvement, but was still a little short of my goal.
-I realized that a possible bottleneck could be that I only have one MongoDB instance so reads from the database could be slowing down traffic.
+<p>As I expected, I saw almost a three-fold improvement, but was still a little short of my goal.
+I realized that a possible bottleneck could be that I only have one MongoDB instance so reads from the database could be slowing down traffic.</p>

 <p>After implementing Elastic Load Balancer for MongoDB instances and creating 5 instances:</p>
 <p>Peak RPS: 449</p>